sugaryourcoffee/syc-svpro/README.md

 List
 ----
-List the scripts or insert-file available in the scripts directory
+List the scripts, insert-file or all scripts available in the scripts directory which is also displayed

+    script directory: ~/.syc/sycsvpro/scripts
     $ sycsvpro list -m
     script.rb
       call_me